bobvanluijt/magento-collect/README.md

 _Note: this element is still in progress, watch it to follow the progress.
 This is like [Agile and stuff](https://media.makeameme.org/created/agile-quotmindsetquot.jpg)_

 [#UseThePlatform](https://twitter.com/hashtag/usetheplatform)!
-The `magento` element is used to integrate Magento 2 through its [RESTful APIs](http://devdocs.magento.com/guides/v2.0/get-started/bk-get-started-api.html) directly into a Polymer app or website.
+The `magento-collect` element is used to integrate Magento 2 through its [RESTful APIs](http://devdocs.magento.com/guides/v2.0/get-started/bk-get-started-api.html) directly into a Polymer app or website.

-The `magento-collect` element is an [extension for Polymer](https://elements.polymer-project.org) and handles the collection of Magento 2 data through its REST API.

 ## Installation